-Table 21.
-Known issues and workarounds for i.MX 6SoloX
+Table 20.
+Known issues and workarounds for i.MX 6SoloX (continued)

-Module Source Description Workaround Video Software The video display has a green line at bottom during gplay.
-No workaround.
-CAAM Software The system reboots after the CAAM RNG test is suspended and resumed.
-There is hardware function conflict between the Mega/Fast mix off feature and CAAM.
-To use CAAM after kernel bootup, the user should enable the CAAM wakeup function to avoid Mega mix off in DSM.
-Workaround: echo enabled > /sys/bus/platform/devices/ 2100000.aips-bus/2100000.caam/2101000.jr0/power/wakeup VADC Software Sometimes VADC cannot correctly detect the video standard.
+Module Source Description Workaround Mega mix off in DSM.
+Workaround: echo enabled > /sys/bus/platform/devices/ 2100000.aips-bus/2100000.caam/2101000.jr0/ power/wakeup VADC Software Sometimes VADC cannot correctly detect the video standard.
 CSI works in NTSC mode but the VADC input is PAL.
 The VADC auto standard detect function is not required.
 VADC input device does not change in product.
 Hard code VADC input standard in the VADC driver.
 MLB Software SYNC mode is not stable.
 No workaround.
 QSPI-NOR Hardware PMIC needs to be reset to reset the QSPI-NOR flash on the board to the default 3 bytes mode.
 The hardware workaround is required.
-PCIe Hardware/ Software When the extremely power save mode is enabled on i.MX 6SoloX PCIe, the i.MX 6 SoloX PCIe phy/controller would be powered off completely, all the TLPs on the PCIe link would be discarded, and link would be down in suspend.
+PCle Hardware/ Software When the extremely power save mode is enabled on i.MX 6SoloX PCIe, the i.MX 6 SoloX PCIe phy/controller would be powered off completely, all the TLPs on the PCIe link would be discarded, and link would be down in suspend.
 The i.MX 6 SoloX PCIe and the PCIe link would be re-initialized completely during resume operations.
 There is one known issue when the pcie2usb device is used during suspend/resume.
 The development node of the pcie2usb device maybe changed, since the pcie2usb device is reset when the i.MX 6SoloX PCIe is re-initialized during resume.
-No. ММС Software Hynix eMMC times out when the rootfs automatically mounts the RPMB partition on i.MX 6SoloX SD.
+No. MMC Software Hynix eMMC times out when the rootfs automatically mounts the RPMB partition on i.MX 6SoloX SD.
 Rootfs should not automatically mount the RPMB partition, because it is a secure partition.
-CSI/LCD Hardware CSI and LCD cannot be used simultaneously since the two modules No.
+CSI/LCD Hardware CSI and LCD cannot be used simultaneously since the two modules share the same pins on the i.MX 6SoloX SABRE-SD board.
+No. UART Hardware UART cannot wake up with the RTS pin programmed with hard flow control enabled.
+And there is limitation of the framesize to about 16.
+No.